Cubes, cacti, and framed long knots: Introduction

-\begin{mainthm} For each $n\geq 0$ and each $d\geq 3$, the operad $\PCact$ of projective spineless cacti acts on a space homotopy equivalent to the $n$-th stage $T_n \K_d^{fr}$ of the Taylor tower for $\K_d^{fr}$.
+\begin{mainthm} For each $n\geq 0$ and each $d\geq 3$, the operad $\PCact$ of projective spineless cacti acts on the $n$-th stage $T_n \K_d^{fr}$ of the Taylor tower for $\K_d^{fr}$.
 This action is compatible with the projections $T_n \K_d^{fr} \to T_{n-1} \K_d^{fr}$.
 The multiplication, Browder operation, and Dyer--Lashof operations in homology resulting from the action are compatible with those on $\K_d^{fr}$ from Budney's action of the little $2$-cubes operad on $\K_d^{fr}$. \end{mainthm}

-Fully parsing the compatibility stated above requires the next result, which we view as our second main theorem.
+Fully parsing the compatibility in Theorem \ref{T:A} requires the next result, which we view as our second main theorem.
 We write $\SS_m$ for the symmetric group on $m$ letters.

 \begin{mainthm} There is a symmetric sequence $\Ov^1$ of {\em normalized overlapping intervals} with a map from the little $2$-cubes operad $\CC_2$ and a map to the operad $\PCact$ of projective spineless cacti, both of which are $\SS_m$-equivariant homotopy equivalences in each arity $m$: